swoogles/hugoprojects/content/_index.md

 ---
+{{% section %}}
 ### Take-aways

+---
-- Don't pass collections into lambdas that will be applied to that same collection.
+Don't pass collections into lambdas that will be applied to that same collection.

+---
-- Accept defeat when you encounter a fatal Exception.
+Accept defeat when you encounter a fatal Exception.

+---
-- If you don't have a test that can trigger the original problem, you don't truly know what's wrong.
+If you don't have a test that can trigger the original problem, you don't truly know what's wrong.
+{{% /section %}}